shivakrishna9/attendance/README.md

     *   implement region proposal networks

-2. Take someone with you now
+2. Take someone with you now ?

-3. Implement it in yours house ??
+3. Implement it in your house ??